 “I really wanted to encourage the idea that no dream is ever too big.”

-It can be challenging to use a lot of different backgrounds and still creating a consistent looking yearbook – and I can tell you’ve done a brilliant job!
+It can be challenging to use a lot of different backgrounds and still create a consistent looking yearbook – but I can tell you’ve done a brilliant job!
 Can you give us any tips of what to think about?

 I wanted the backgrounds to support and again illicit the idea of wonder.
 There are so many beautiful places in our world to explore, many of which I am sure my students have not heard of before.